fluxcd/image-reflector-controller/tests/integration/README.md

 `build/terraform` if it couldn't find one locally.
 The terraform configurations are present in `terraform/` directory.
 All the terraform state created by the test run are written in `terraform/` directory.
-The test creates an EKS cluster and an ECR repository.
+Depending on the `-provider` flag, The test creates either an EKS cluster and an ECR repository or an AKS cluster an ACR repository.
 The repository is populated with a few randomly generated test images.
-The registry login is performed using the AWS CLI and docker CLI.
+The registry login is performed using the AWS/Azure CLI and docker CLI.
 The credentials are written into the default docker client config file.
 Flux is then installed using the initial `build/flux.yaml` manifest.